Al-Nasa'i: Death

 In 302 AH/915 AD, he stopped by in the city of Damascus in between his long journey from Cairo to Mecca just as a stopping point.
 Near the time of his death, he had become a renowned scholar in the Islamic world and decided to give a speech in the Umayyad Mosque as a scholar of his repute tends to do.
 The lecture he did was on the virtues of the companions of Muhammad, specifically throughout the lecture he recited the virtues of Ali that he had heard of throughout his life.
 His narrating the virtues of Ali railed up the crowd due to the anti-Alid sentiments in Damascus.
 In opposition, the crowd felt that there was nothing about Mu'awiya I in the lecture and asked him to narrate something related to the Umayyad caliph.
-He responded back by saying the only narration that he had heard about him about Mu'awiya by Muhammed was when Muhammed prayed to Allah saying "May Allah not fill his stomach".
-The crowd took this narration as a demerit from Muhammad leading the crowd to beat him.
+He responded back by saying the only narration that he had heard about him about Mu'awiya by Muhammed was when Muhammed prayed to Allah saying "May Allah not fill his stomach" which he meant as a praise as is narrated by Imam Muslim.
+The crowd took this angrily leading the crowd to beat him.
 Those anti-Alid Syrians crushed Imam an-Nasa'i's testicles and cut open his stomach because of which Imam got martyred.
+It is said he was buried between Safā and Marwā or in Palestine.